Relevant Classes

 Degree Programs

-Degrees related to information security can be pursued in the departments of Computer Science and Electrical & Computer Engineering and in the School of Information Sciences.
+Degrees related to information security can be pursued in the department of Electrical & Computer Engineering, the Siebel School of Computing and Data Science, and in the School of Information Sciences.
 Further information is available on their departmental websites:

 Illinois Courses in Information Security and Cyber Defense